 Turn Lane Tapers shall be determined using an 8:1 ratio for design speeds 45 mph and less, based on the width of the turn lane.
-However, the minimum turn lane taper for a single turn lane shall not be less than 80 feet.
+However, the minimum turn lane taper for a single turn lane designed based on SSAR $^$ shall not be less than 80 feet.
 The turn lane taper for a dual turn lane shall be 1 1⁄2 times the length of the single turn lane taper.
 This results in a longer length of full-width pavement for the auxiliary lane.
+For additional information see APPENDIX F - SECTION 3 - TURNING LANES.